amlt-by-coinfirm/AMLT-Report-oracle/docs/IBaseAMLOracle.md

 Ask AML status as a Client.
-Client can use this function to ask an {AMLStatus} for an arbitrary address.
+Clients can use this function to ask an {AMLStatus} for an arbitrary address.
 Asking is a part of the request process.
 No actual state change is done here to save gas: the only objective is to notify the Oracle Operator via an EVM event to prepare AML status for the Client.
-Anyone can call this function: its up to the Oracle Operator to arrange spam prevention mechanisms.
+Anyone can call this function: it's up to the Oracle Operator to arrange spam prevention mechanisms.
 There are no conditions whatsoever on calling this function.
 On successful execution, {AMLStatusAsked} EVM event is emitted.